OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 - Hence, in most cases no additional manual input of metadata is required from developers, since the platforms (such as Wikifactory or OSHWA) already expose the desired metadata via their API
 - in case of GitLab or GitHub, the API is not OSH-specific; developers shall provide the metadata in form of a [manifest file](#manifest-file); those manifest files are searchable for the crawler via the GitHub/GitLab-API (see [#24](https://github.com/OPEN-NEXT/LOSH/issues/24) for details)

+## Downward Compatibility

+We will continue to support [OKHv1.0.0](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1) YAML files.\
+However, we strongly recommend the usage of `OKH-LOSH` if you want to have your project included on LOSH.

 ### Manifest File

 A manifest file is a plain text file in a repository containing metadata for a OSH module.